 Email Marketing Masterclass: Avoid Being a Spam Email Sender

-The first-ever incident with a spam email sender happened in 1978, when a US-based agency sent hundreds of messages to its private network to advertise computer hardware.
-But spam, as we know it, didn’t pick up speed until the late 90s, when marketers realized its potential in reaching out to new customers, forging new connections, and creating sales opportunities.
+The first-ever incident of a spam email was recorded in 1978, when a US-based agency sent hundreds of messages to its private network to advertise computer hardware.
+But spam, as we know it, didn’t pick up speed until the late 90s, when email became popular.
+Marketers realized its potential in reaching out to new customers, forging new connections, and creating sales opportunities.

 But no one likes hearing sales pitches multiple times a day; email service providers quickly realized this and started putting up barriers.
 These barriers would discourage spammers from indiscriminately emailing their customers, and voila!
 Spam filters were born.

-And before we discuss how to overcome those pesky email filters, let’s explore what spam is, and how being a spam email sender isn’t a great way to drum up business.
-We will then share guidelines for becoming a top-notch email sender!
+And before we discuss how to overcome those pesky email filters, let’s understand what spam is, and how being a spam email sender isn’t a great way to drum up business.
+We will then share guidelines to become a top-notch trusted sender!

 What Is Spam?